damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 **GitLab + YubiKey**
 {: .panel-heading}
 <div class="panel-body">
 Our goal is to secure our customer’s work with proven, seamless solutions.
-The YubiKey provides one-touch authentication, reducing the number of steps users have to take to access their accounts.
+The YubiKey provides [one-touch authentication][touch], reducing the number of steps users have to take to access their accounts.
 Remembering and entering passwords or pins can be a cumbersome process.
 Hopefully, YubiKeys can reduce some of that friction and encourage more teams to secure their GitLab instance.
 </div>
 </div>